 Public Defender attorneys employed on January 1 of each year are eligible to have their Missouri Bar dues paid by the Public Defender System.

-The State of Missouri offers several health care plans with a wide range of medical coverage for employees.
-Health care plan availability and premiums vary based on geographic location across the state.
-You can learn more about health care options available to state employees by visiting Missouri Consolidated Health Care Plan.
+The State of Missouri offers comprehensive health, dental, and vision insurance coverage for state employees.
+Plan options and premiums vary based on plan selected and level of coverage.
+You can learn more about insurance options available to state employees by visiting Missouri Consolidated Health Care Plan.

 Dental coverage is available statewide through MetLife, offering a nationwide network of participating providers.